jhudsy/blunderbuss/SCHEMA.md

 - settings_days: int, Optional, default=30 — spaced-repetition window
 - settings_perftypes: str, Optional, default='blitz,rapid' — comma-separated performance types
 - settings_perftypes: str, Optional, default='["blitz","rapid"]' — JSON-encoded list of performance types (e.g., ["classical","rapid","blitz"]).
 Previously this field stored a CSV string; the repository now stores a JSON array for clarity and easier consumption by APIs.
+ - settings_tags: str, Optional, default='["Blunder","Mistake","Inaccuracy"]' — JSON-encoded list of puzzle tags the user wants to see.
+Used by the selection logic to filter puzzles by `Puzzle.tag`.

 Additional notes:
 - A new `Puzzle.severity` field stores the parsed classification of a puzzle (e.g. 'Blunder', 'Mistake', 'Inaccuracy') extracted from PGN comments.
 This is populated by the parser when importing PGN.